 The June 2019 Dallas Crane Collapse

 On June 9, 2019, a crane collapsed onto an apartment complex and parking structure in Dallas.
 The collapse occurred during a severe storm advisory, and witnesses stated they saw the crane spin, sway, and slowly fall onto the nearby structures.
 Authorities confirmed that the accident killed one person, four people suffered serious injuries, and an additional individual received treatment and was released from the hospital.

 Frustratingly, some experts are expressing that this accident was preventable.
-In a statement to CNN, former federal crane inspector Thomas Barth said that the crane should not have fallen over, and crew should have checked the weather and prepared the machine for strong gusts.
+In a statement to CNN, former federal crane inspector Thomas Barth said that the crane should not have fallen over, and the crew should have checked the weather and prepared the machine for strong gusts.
 According to an industry report, high winds account for 23 percent of fatal crane accidents.
-So, crane accidents are a known issue in Texas, and the likely cause of this accident is not a surprise for those familiar with cranes.
-Notably, Barth revealed that the collapsed crane could withstand gusts up to 140 mph, the highest gust reported in Dallas on the day of the accident was only 71 mph.
+Crane accidents are a known issue in Texas, and the likely cause of this accident is not a surprise for those familiar with cranes.
+Notably, Barth revealed that the collapsed crane could withstand gusts up to 140 mph, but the highest gust reported in Dallas on the day of the accident was 71 mph.

 Crane Accident FAQ

 What are the most common crane safety violations?